tanthanh85/advanced_network_automation_course/readme.md

 Learners are expected to have completed prior training or possess equivalent experience in the following areas:

-- Python programming for network automation
+- Basics Python programming for network automation
 - Managing Python development environments
 - Concurrency using threading and asyncio
 - CLI automation using Netmiko and Paramiko
-- API‑based automation using REST and NETCONF/YANG
+- API‑based automation using RESTful, RESTCONF/YANG and NETCONF/YANG
 - Infrastructure as Code concepts and workflows
-- Ansible for device provisioning and configuration management
+- Basic knowledge on Ansible for configuration management
-- Automation of network security policies (ACLs, firewalls)
+- Automation of network security policies
-- Building Python‑based network management tools
+- Building Python‑based network management/monitoring tools
-- Centralized configuration management, monitoring, and alerting
 - Evaluating and selecting appropriate automation tools

 This course **does not** cover Python basics, introductory automation concepts, or networking fundamentals.